oakcoco/Sales-and-Inventory-System/README.md

 Final project for Advance Computer Programming in C++ in Bulacan Agricultural State University.
 This program is created to fulfill the final requirements in the course subject  (IT-120).

-My first program defining how a Sales & Inventory System works using a CSV file.
+My first program defining how a Sales and Inventory System works using a CSV file.

 I would like to remind everyone who will see this project:
 This is just a mock program of how should a sales and inventory system works in a real world.